comScore

 Extra seasoning goes a long way

-While the crisp spring asparagus you pick up at a local farmers’ market might taste perfect when roasted with nothing more than oil, salt and pepper, extra seasoning can make a big difference in giving frozen veggies a boost.
+While the crisp spring asparagus you pick up at a local farmers’ market might taste perfect when roasted with nothing more than oil, salt and pepper, extra seasoning can make a big difference in giving frozen vegetables a boost.

 Butter and cheese make pretty much everything better and this culinary wisdom holds true for frozen veggies.
 Acidic ingredients like vinegar or lemon can give your frozen veggies a little zing, while herbs and spices bring new dimensions to their flavour.